 Clinical Mental Health Counseling

 WVU’s school counseling program trains professional school counselors to work with students in pre-K-Adult settings.
-Professional school counselors provide school counseling programs that offer education, prevention, and intervention to address the diverse and complex needs of children and adolescents as they progress across the developmental lifespan.
-Counselors work with a wide variety of stakeholders including teachers, parents, administrators, local business leaders, and community leaders to insure preparation of productive future community members.
+Professional school counselors provide comprehensive school counseling programs to all students.
+School counseling programs prevention and intervention services across a multi-tiered system of support framework.
+WVU school counseling alumni address the diverse and complex needs of children and adolescents as they progress across the developmental lifespan to prepare them for post-secondary opportunities.
+School counselors work with a wide variety of stakeholders including teachers, parents/caregivers, administrators, local business leaders, and community leaders to ensure preparation of lifelong learners and productive members of the community.

 - A baccalaureate degree with coursework in appropriate areas